 Dr. Yehuda Lukacs is Associate Provost for International Programs at George Mason University and Director of the Center for Global Education.
 He also teaches International Relations and History at George Mason.
 He has taught at the School of International Service at American University and the University of Maryland at Baltimore County.
 In January 2002, Dr. Lukacs was a visiting professor of International Relations at University College Cork, Ireland.
 He has published several articles and books dealing with contemporary international relations and Arab-Israeli affairs.

-You should plan to leave the United States at least one day prior to the program start date to arrive in Jerusalem, Israel for the first day of the program.
+You should plan to leave the United States at least one day prior to the program start date to arrive for the first day of the program.
 You can schedule your return to the United States from Tel Aviv, Israel for the last day of the program or choose to travel independently.

 Do not purchase international airfare until you are advised by your Program Officer.